Richard Garriott: Current

-Space tourist
+Private astronaut

 In 1983, Softline reported that "Garriott wants to go into space but doesn't see it happening in the predictable future ...
 He has frequently joked with his father about stowing away on a spaceship, and recently his speculations have been sounding uncomfortably realistic".
 The income from the success of Garriott's video game career allowed him to pursue his interest in spaceflight.
 After the sale of Origin Systems, he invested in Space Adventures and purchased a ticket to become the first private citizen to fly into space.
 Due to financial setbacks in 2001 after the dot-com bubble burst, however, he was forced to sell his seat to Dennis Tito.

 Garriott then returned to creating games; once he had accumulated sufficient funds, he put down another non-refundable deposit.
 During his mandatory medical examination a hemangioma was discovered on his liver, which could cause potentially fatal internal bleeding in the event of a rapid spacecraft depressurization.
 Given the choice of forfeiting his deposit or undergoing surgical removal of the angioma, he decided to have the surgery.

-On September 28, 2007, Space Adventures announced that Garriott would fly to the International Space Station in October 2008 as a self-funded space tourist at a reported cost of $30 million.
+On September 28, 2007, Space Adventures announced that Garriott would fly to the International Space Station in October 2008 as a self-funded Private Astronaut at a reported cost of $30 million.
 On October 12, 2008, after a year of training in Russia, Garriott became the second second-generation space traveler (after Sergei Volkov), the first offspring of an American astronaut to go into space, and the second person to wear the British Union flag in space.
-His father, Owen Garriott, was at the Baikonur Cosmodrome in Kazakhstan for the launch, and was in attendance when he landed safely, along with Russian cosmonauts Sergei Volkov and Oleg Kononenko, twelve days later.
+His father, Owen Garriott, was at the Baikonur Cosmodrome in Kazakhstan for the launch, and was in attendance when he landed safely twelve days later, along with Russian cosmonauts Sergei Volkov and Oleg Kononenko.